Skip to main content

 All of the Best Buys in our table include CDW cover.

-Using the table: In March 2025 we calculated the policy scores by rating the 19 most important elements of the policy, including Collision Damage Waiver, tyres, windscreen and underbody cover, towing charges, maximum value of car, personal accident cover and more, to create an overall score.
+USING THE TABLE [a] CDW only available with annual policy. [b] Available as an optional extra [c] Company did not confirm value.
+In March 2026 we calculated the policy scores by rating the 22 most important elements of the policy.
 Scores are based on the provider’s standard worldwide policy including USA and Canada.
-Two-week prices are based on a 50-year-old male driver hiring in the USA/Canada.
-Prices are correct as of March 2025.
+One-week prices are based on a 45-year-old driver hiring in the USA/Canada.
+Prices are correct as of March 2026.
 Quote does not include in-country cover or any voluntary excesses which can be applied.
-Prices based on a policy with 31-day trip max. (a) Annual trip has optional excess reimbursement between £6,000/£8,000/£10,000.
-Single-trip cover offers only £6,000 and a maximum of £35,000 collision damage waiver (b) Only annual trip cover is available (c) CHEW Insurance does not include a Collision Damage Waiver in its worldwide policy.
+Prices based on a policy with 31-day trip max.

 What’s the difference between CDW and LDW?